nans007/TCS_Stock_Prediction/README.md

    - Linear Regression model used to predict TCS closing price
    -Train-test split applied to preserve time-series order
    - Model evaluated using actual vs predicted price trends

+     ## User Interface (UI)

+A web-based UI was developed using Streamlit to demonstrate model predictions in an interactive manner.

+Features:
+- Model selection (Linear Regression / Random Forest)
+- Visual comparison of predicted vs actual prices
+- Trend visualization through charts

+The UI is implemented in `app.py` and related source files.
+This interface will be showcased as part of the next submission level.

 ## RESULTS AND INSIGHTS